cznelson2005/sales-analysis-ai-assistant/README.md

     ├── orchestrator.py          # Data fetching layer (DuckDB SQL)
     └── agents.py                # LLM agent functions
 ```
+*Note on results dataset: For demo purposes results are pre-computed.
+In production this would call the API live with any user-selected date range
 ---

 ## 🤖 Agent Design